belle2/basf2/online_book/basf2/b2bii.rst

 In this step, you will get \*.gen files stored under ``mcproduzh/evtgen/gen`` directory.

-.. rubric:: Finally, run simulation and produce mdst file Go to gsim directory
+Finally, run simulation and produce mdst file.
+Go to gsim directory

 .. code-block:: bash